awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 Cache-Control: no-cache

 {
-   "Name":"ExampleCorp",
+   "Name":"MyProject",
    "tags":{
-      "Stack":"Test"
+      "key1":"value1"
    }
 }
 ```

 To add a tag to an existing resource, send a POST request to the [Tags](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-tags.html) URI\.
 Include the Amazon Resource Name \(ARN\) of the resource in the URI\.
 The ARN should be URL encoded\.
-In the body of the request, include the `tags` parameter and values\.
-For example, the following request adds a `Stack` tag key with a `Test` tag value to the specified project \(*resource\-arn*\):
+In the body of the request, include the `tags` parameter and values, as shown in the following example\.

 ```
 POST /v1/tags/resource-arn HTTP/1.1